viperproject/prusti-dev/dev-guide/src/encoding/types-snap.md

 If a type does not meet these criteria, it either invokes a user-supplied custom implementation or a bodyless stub function.

-### Comparing Return Values of Pure Functions
+### Comparing return values of pure functions

-Whenever one invokes a [pure function](pure.html) with equal arguments, the function should yield the same return value, i.e., a function `f` with one argument should satisfy the following specification:
+Whenever one invokes a [pure function](pure.md) with equal arguments, the function should yield the same return value, i.e., a function `f` with one argument should satisfy the following specification:

 ```
 x == y  ==> f(x) == f(y)